aesophor/x86-Assembly-Projects/Linux/HW2_CommandLineArgs/README.md

 | args[n] | rsp + 8 * (n-1) ||

 You should copy the address in rsp to another register (e.g., to rax), and manipulate on rax!
-(On x86 linux, the rsp should be replaced by esp, and the gap between arguments are 4 bytes.)
+(On x86 linux, the rsp should be replaced by esp, and the gap between arguments is 4 bytes.)

+## Example
-For example, when one executes `./args punk ass nigga`, then the stack layout should be like this:
+When one executes `./args punk ass nigga`, then the stack layout should be like this:

 * 4
 * mem address to "./args"